kasslent/clc-digital-skills/_lessons/module-5.2.md

 `<label></label>` - Represents a caption associated with a specific form control.

 `<input>` - There are many types of inputs that you may want to use on a form, but it is the most commonly used tag when building forms.
-The `<input>` tag is a self-closing tag, so do not add a `</input>` tag at the end!
+The `<input>` tag is a self-closing tag, so no `</input>` tag necessary!

 By using the `type` attribute in the `input`, we can set the value to our desired type.
 Common values include:

-* `text` is used for a textbox. `password` will look pretty much the same, but will cloak the user's input to show a series of dots.
+* `text` is used for a textbox. `password` will also look like a textbox, but will cloak the user's input to show a series of dots.
 * `radio` and `checkbox` are used for single selection, and multi-select respectively.
 Radio buttons look like circles, whereas checkboxes will appear as squares.
-* `submit` can be used as the final button the user will click when they have finished filling out the form. `reset` will also appear as a button, and can be used to clear the values filled out in the entire form.
+* `submit` can be used as the final button the user will click when they have finished filling out the form.
+A `reset` type will also appear as a button, but is used to clear all values filled out in the form.

-`<textarea></textarea>` - Used for multi-line text, or a larger textarea when a small textbox is not sufficient.
+`<textarea></textarea>` - Used for multi-line text; a larger textarea when a small textbox is not sufficient.

-`<button></button>` - Button tags can be used within the form element or on its own.
-As mentioned above, you can create buttons with the `input` tag.
-The difference is the `button` element allows the addition of content between the open and closing tag, unlike input which is a self-closing tag.
+`<button></button>` - Button tags can be used within the form element, or on its own.
+As mentioned above, you can also create submit and reset buttons with the `input` tag.
+The difference is the `button` element allows the addition of content between the open and closing tag, unlike an input which is a self-closing tag.
 The input tag uses the `value` attribute to add text to the button.
 These two examples below will look and function in the same way:

     <button type="submit">Send</button>
     <input type="submit" value="Send">